Lennart401/LernfabrikProjekt/README.md

 | 0x6 |                      | 0xE |                    |
 | 0x7 |                      | 0xF |                    |

+The empty field (0x5 to 0xF) are left intentionally blank as they have no defintion yet and may be filled by later revisions of the protocol.

 #### Sensors
 There are 6 bytes per sensor, so this field of the header is `Number of Sensors` * 6 bytes long.
 The first byte of each sensor specifies its type (see protocol version 1) and the last 5 bytes specify the name as an ANSI string.